Sam-Amps/learning-diary/README.md

 ##29/10/2022

 Revised JS Data Structures and Algorithims.
-A lot to take on but more is starting to make sense/
+A lot to take on but more is starting to make sense!

+##30/10/2022

+Continued with JS Data Structures and Algorithims on FCC

+##31/10/2022

+Learned a few neat tricks and shortcuts for VS code!